-Equation 20 is being reviewed and verified by simulating the merger process between two BH.
-The simulation shows that the higher the initial eccentricity, the smaller the inspiral time between them, shown in Figure 5.
-Figure 6 also shows a similar result, with the y-axis being the orbital separation between the two BH.
-From Figure 7, with a high initial eccentricity of the orbit ($\varepsilon_0 = 0.9$), the orbital separation drops significantly when the $\varepsilon \ge 0.7$ and $\varepsilon \le 0.1$.
-The orbital separation drops slowly when the eccentricity of the orbit is at the range $0.1 < \varepsilon < 0.7$.
-These plots indicate that it is possible to estimate the initial eccentricity ε_0 of the orbit when the eccentricity of the orbit at $f{GW} = 20Hz$ is measured.
+Equation 20 is only valid to the lowest post-Newtonian order, which is sufficient until late inspiral, close to the merger.
+We use it here to simulate the early inspiral of a BBH system.
+The simulation shows that the higher the initial eccentricity, the smaller the inspiral time between them, as shown in Figure 4.
+Figure 5 also shows a similar result, with the y-axis being the orbital separation between the two BH.
+From Figure 6, with a high initial eccentricity of the orbit ( $\varepsilon_0 = 0.9$ ), the orbital separation drops significantly when the $\varepsilon \ge 0.7$ and $\varepsilon \le 0.1$ .
+The orbital separation drops slowly when the eccentricity of the orbit is at the range $0.1 < \varepsilon < 0.7$ .
+These plots indicate that it is possible to estimate the initial eccentricity $\varepsilon_0$ of the orbit when the eccentricity of the orbit at $f{GW} = 20Hz$ is measured.

-Figure 5.
+Figure 4.
 Change of eccentricity of the orbit in time.

-Figure 6.
+Figure 5.
 Change of orbital separation in time.

-Figure 7.
+Figure 6.
 Change of orbital separation in the eccentricity of the orbit.